Historical Sites in Kenya: Top Places You Must Visit

 Gedi Ruins, Watamu

 The Gedi Ruins, located in Watamu, are regarded as one of the most interesting historical sites in Kenya, as they provide an excellent account of the ancient Swahili civilization that once existed along the East African coast.
 Gedi was a major trading town located in a forest near Malindi between the 12th and 17th centuries that was strongly linked to the Indian Ocean trade routes.
 The place has excellent remains of stone houses, mosques, a palace, and an advanced water management system, demonstrating the sophisticated urban planning of the city.
+Visitors can also experience elements of cultural dances in Kenya, which are often performed to showcase Swahili heritage and history.

 The town was later abandoned for reasons that are still debated by historians, including environmental changes, shifts in trade routes, and possible social or political pressures.
 It is set in the middle of greenery and wildlife and offers visitors a combination of history, culture, and nature.